-LISTING The Equity Shares, when offered through the Red Herring Prospectus, are proposed to be listed on BSE and NSE.
+The Equity Shares, when offered through this Red Herring Prospectus, are proposed to be listed on BSE and NSE.
 Our Company has received "in-principle" approvals from BSE and NSE for listing of the Equity Shares pursuant to their letters dated April 28, 2017 and May 2, 2017, respectively.
 For the purposes of the Issue, the Designated Stock Exchange shall be BSE.
-A copy of the Red Herring Prospectus has been and this Prospectus shall be delivered to the RoC for registration in accordance with the Companies Act, 2013.
-For details of the material contracts and documents that were available for inspection from the date of the Red Herring Prospectus up to the Issue Closing Date, please see "Material Contracts and Documents for Inspection" on page 452 of this Prospectus.
+A copy of this Red Herring Prospectus and the Prospectus shall be delivered to the RoC for registration in accordance with the Companies Act, 2013.
+For details of the material contracts and documents that will be available for inspection from the date of this Red Herring Prospectus up to the Issue Closing Date, please see "Material Contracts and Documents for Inspection" on page 451 of this Red Herring Prospectus.